acse-yg1520/CleanPlate/README.md

 # Clean Plate Bot

-This bot has been created using [Bot Framework](https://dev.botframework.com), it contains functions of clean plate detection, bills infomarion detection and score query.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it contains functions of clean plate detection, bills infomarion recognition and score query.

 ## Prerequisites